-Student Requirements and Responsibilities in Practicum Courses:
+Student Requirements and Responsibilities in Practicum Courses

-- Clinical Preceptor Guidelines (Specific to Nursing only): - Clinical sites selected by the student must be approved by the Graduate Program Coordinator in the Department of Nursing prior to the BSU and or preceptor contract being implemented.
-The practicum settings include: Primary Care, Urgent Care, Women's Health, Pediatrics, Obstetrics, and Geriatric clients. - The preceptor agreement and affiliates contract information must be uploaded into Typhon.
-Students must be prepared to enter the practicum setting within two weeks of the time the practicum experience is to begin. - Students are expected to arrive to the assigned practicum site on time and prepared to engage in the experience.
+Practicum Preceptor Guidelines (Specific to Nursing):

+Clinical sites selected by the student must be approved by the Graduate Program Coordinator in the Department of Nursing prior to the BSU and or preceptor contract being implemented.
+The practicum settings include: Primary Care, Urgent Care, Women's Health, Pediatrics, Obstetrics, and Geriatric clients.

+Approved practicum preceptors include the following specialty health care providers:

+- Family Nurse Practitioner (FNP)

+- Adult/Gerontology Primary Care Nurse Practitioner (AGPCNP)

+- Adult/Gerontology Acute Care Nurse Practitioner (AGACNP)

+- Doctor of Osteopathic Medicine

+- Family Practice Physician

+- Gerontologist

+- Gynecologist/Obstetrician

+- Internal Medicine Physician

+- Pediatric Nurse Practitioner (PNP)

+- Pediatrician

+- Women's Health Nurse Practitioner (WHNP)

+The preceptor agreement and affiliates contract information must be uploaded into Typhon.
+Students must be prepared to enter the practicum setting within two weeks of the time the practicum experience is to begin.

+- Students are expected to arrive to the assigned practicum site on time and prepared to engage in the experience.
 For FNP students: Be prepared to engage in primary care with the necessary equipment and supplies.
 This includes a stethoscope, otoscope, ophthalmoscope, references, pens, and notepad. - All students are expected to attend and participate in all practicum sessions.

 Students are expected to notify the faculty and preceptor if unable to attend the practicum.
 Students may be asked to submit documentation that supports the reason for the absence.
 Two unexcused absences will adversely affect the course grade.
 Arrange make-up hours with the preceptor at the convenience of the preceptor and agency.
-Students must inform the faculty member of the makeup date(s) and time(s). - Students are not permitted to attend practicum or clinical sites when the University is not session, this include weekends and holidays.
-Students may not attend practicum or clinical sites when there is no instructor or course assigned for the student.
+Students must inform the faculty member of the makeup date(s) and time(s).